AdobeDocs/experience-manager-65.en/help/sites-authoring/editing-page-properties.md

   * Common properties with a common value

     * Only properties with a common value are shown in View mode.
-    * When the field is multi-value (for example Tags), values are only shown when *all* are common.
+    * When the field is multi-value (for example, Tags), values are only shown when *all* are common.
 If only some are common, they are only shown when editing.

   When no properties with a common value exist, a message is displayed.